 For many of us who are young entrepreneurs, the idea of passing down what we’ve built isn’t often top of mind.
 But it should be, because bankrupt governments are increasingly using estate taxes as a way to raise more revenue, particularly from people with substantial wealth.

-These taxes doesn’t affect every estate – in fact, a small number of people pay it, in part due to careful estate planning by the wealthy – but it does hit people who are must hurt: the wealthy.
+These taxes don’t affect every estate – in fact, a small number of people pay it, in part due to careful estate planning – but it does hit people who are most hurt: the wealthy.

-In short, the death tax is – according to the IRS – “a tax on your right to transfer property at your death”.
-Since your property needs to be transferred when you’re dead, it’s hard to avoid.
+In short, the death tax is – according to the IRS – “a tax on your right to transfer property at your death.”

-Each country calculates values differently, but the process is generally at least somewhat straightforward.
+Each country calculates estate taxes values differently, but the process is generally at least somewhat straightforward.

-In the United States, your estate tax obligation is determined by adding up the fair market value of all assets you own or control, including cash, real estate, equities, trusts, businesses, cryptocurrencies, insurance policies, precious metals, and any one-of-a-kind Wu Tang Clan albums.
-This is called your “gross estate”.
+In the United States, your estate tax obligation is determined by adding up the fair market value of all assets you own or control, including cash, real estate, equities, trusts, businesses, cryptocurrencies, insurance policies, precious metals, and any one-of-a-kind Wu-Tang Clan albums you bought.
+This is called your “gross estate.”